SigmaHQ/sigma-specification/wip/Sigma_2_0_0.md

 #### String Wildcard

-Wildcard are used when a part of the text is random.
+Wildcards are used when part of the text is random.
 You can use :

-* `?` replace a single mandatory character
+* `?` to replace a single mandatory character
-* `*` replace an unbounded length wildcard
+* `*` to replace an unbounded length wildcard

 example  :